 What is Vancouver’s Chinese New Year Parade Like?

 The Vancouver Chinatown Spring Festival Parade is impressive.
-It’s a massive parade that attracts up to a hundred thousand spectators and close to six dozen parade entries.
-In the parade itself are as many as 5000 participants.
+It’s a massive parade that attracts over 100,000 spectators in years with good weather.
+The parade also usually features around 70 parade entries.
+In the parade itself are as many as 5,000 participants.
 There are people on floats, in marching bands, walking in costume, drumming on drums, shooting off fire crackers, handing out swag and waving from cars.

 What Else is there at the Chinatown Spring Festival?

 The parade is the main reason why people flock to Chinatown on the Sunday after the Lunar New Year, but that’s not the only thing to see.
-There are also free festivities at the International Village Mall all weekend, and a Chinese New Year event at Dr. Sun Yat-Sen Classical Chinese Garden on the same day as the parade.
-On the Saturday and Sunday of the Lunar New Year weekend in 2024, there are also tours as well as calligraphy and printmaking activities at the Chinese Canadian Museum.
+There are also free festivities at the International Village Mall all weekend, and special Chinese New Year activities at Dr. Sun Yat-Sen Classical Chinese Garden on the same day as the parade.

 The entertainment doesn’t end when the parade finishes.
 If you hang around for a while after you’ll see the Lion Dancing.
 Listen for the drumming and look out for the crowd and you’ll find them.